 SELECT ENDOWED SCHOLARSHIPS

-All State, Federal and Clarke awards are restricted to cost of attendance.
+All State, Federal, and Clarke awards are restricted to the cost of attendance.
 Any Clarke institutional aid that brings the total of a student’s institutional financial aid to an amount greater than the cost of tuition may be reduced to keep the total Clarke funds at no more than the cost of tuition.